sambitek/cybersecurity-portfolio/README.md

 # 👨‍💻 Cybersecurity Portfolio

 ## About Me
-I am a cybersecurity analyst focused on threat detection, network security, and vulnerability assessment.
-I have hands-on experience working with security tools, analyzing threats, and conducting security assessments.
+Aspiring Cybersecurity Analyst with hands-on experience in threat detection, network security, and security monitoring.
+Skilled in using tools such as Sysmon, John the Ripper, and Aircrack-ng to identify vulnerabilities and analyze system activity.
+Experienced in conducting security assessments, simulating real-world attacks, and analyzing logs to detect suspicious behavior.
+Passionate about blue team operations, endpoint monitoring, and improving organizational security posture.
 ---

 ##  🛠️ Technical Skills